Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: Causal Explanations in Databases

 \subsection{The causal-effect score}

-Sometimes responsibility does not provide intuitive or expected results, which led to the consideration of an alternative score, the {\em causal-effect score}.
+Sometimes, as we will see right here below, responsibility does not provide intuitive or expected results, which led to the consideration of an alternative score, the {\em causal-effect score}.
 We show the issues and the score by means of an example.

 \begin{example} \ Consider the database ${E}$ that represents the graph below, and the Boolean Datalog query ${\Pi}$ that is true in $E$ if there is a path from ${a}$ to ${b}$.
 Here, ${E \cup\Pi \models \nit{yes}}$.
 Tuples have global tuple identifiers (tids) in the left-most column, which is not essential, but convenient.